Shoe by Gary Brookins and Susie MacNelly for April 29, 2010

 11. Lil glenn

-The_Ol_Goaler about 14 years ago
+The_Ol_Goaler over 14 years ago

 Heck, I remember “Gas Wars”… when that meant gas stations across the street from each other would slash prices in an attempt to increase business!
 (I was a Kid Goaler at the time – too young to drive; the best part of THOSE “Gas Wars” was nobody was shooting at each other!)